markisrt4/mrtechforge.github.io/services/digital-security/life-without-google.md

 ### *A Practical, Slightly Dramatic Guide to Breaking Up With Big G*

 Congratulations, brave traveler.
-You’ve arrived at the **Digital Security & Best Practices** section —
+You’ve reached the **Digital Security & Best Practices** section —
-and today we’re talking about the one breakup everyone thinks about
+and today we’re talking about the breakup everyone jokes about…
-but few ever actually go through:
+but deep down, *knows they should actually consider*:

 **Leaving Google.**

-Look, using Google isn’t a moral failure.
+Look, using Google isn’t a sin.
-But giving one company your email, your contacts, your schedule, your photos,
+But giving one company your email, contacts, search history, location,
-your location history, your search history, your browser, your documents,
-and your phone…

-Yeah.
-That’s not a relationship.
+documents, photos, browser, identity, cloud storage, and phone?

+That's not convenience.
-That’s *codependence*.
+That’s *surveillance dependency*.

-This guide isn’t about paranoia.
+This guide isn’t about fear.
-It’s about **digital hygiene**, **choice**, and **taking back control**
+It’s about **choice**, **control**, and a healthier digital life.
-without throwing your Android phone into a lake.
+You don’t need to throw your Android phone into a lake (tempting, though).

 Let’s begin.